United Kingdom flag with red, white, and blue colors

 • How the design wraps around the cuff and leg

-Step 5: Confirm MOQ, Pricing, and Timeline
+Step 5: Confirm MOQ, pricing, and timeline in writing

 Before you commit, get clarity on:

-Step 6: Approve Production and Arrange Shipping
+Step 6: Approve production and arrange UK delivery

-• Shipping method and expected delivery date
+• Shipping method, courier, and expected UK delivery date

 How to Choose the Right Custom Sock Manufacturer for Your Needs